-Please note that proper protective face masks are required throughout public indoor spaces within Southwest Middlesex.
+Please note that proper protective face masks are encouraged throughout public indoor spaces within Southwest Middlesex.
 It is also recommended that face masks be used in outdoor public spaces where a distance of 6 feet or more cannot be maintained.

 Cancellations & Closures